 - Teach your kids what God’s Word says about promises, commitments, and covenants.

 - Establish scriptural standards in your home.

 If it’s too late to teach your kids, model right behavior to your grandchildren.
 You can still do #2 and #3.

 No one is perfect, and things happen.
 But short of losing conscience or death, there is no good excuse for breaking a promise or failing to keep a commitment.
 Circumstances change.
-We know that.
-Which is why that knowledge needs to be factored into promise-making.
+We know that, which is why we factor “stuff happens” into promise-making.

 Have you made promises to God?
 Have you kept them all?

 What was His response when you said, “So sorry, but…”